 The cost of each of the Company's vessels is depreciated on a straight-line basis over each vessel's remaining useful economic life, after considering the estimated residual value of each vessel, beginning when the vessel is ready for its intended use.
 Management estimates that the useful life of new vessels is 25 years, which is consistent with industry practice.
 The residual value of a vessel is the product of its lightweight tonnage and estimated scrap value per lightweight ton.
 The residual values and useful lives are reviewed at each reporting date and adjusted prospectively, if appropriate.
-During the fourth quarter of 2015 we reduced the scrap rate from \$335/ton to \$240/ton due to the reduced scrap rates worldwide.
-This resulted to an extra depreciation expense of \$91,000 included in the consolidated statement of comprehensive (loss)/income for 2015.
 During the second quarter of 2016, we reduced the scrap rate from \$240/ton to \$200/ton due to the reduced scrap rates worldwide.
 This resulted to an extra depreciation expense of \$95,600 included in the consolidated statement of comprehensive (loss)/income for 2016.
 During the third quarter of 2017, we adjusted the scrap rate from \$200/ton to \$250/ton due to the increased scrap rates worldwide.
 This resulted to a reduced depreciation expense of approximately \$86,000 included in the consolidated statement of comprehensive (loss)/income for 2017.
+During the first quarter of 2018, the Company adjusted the scrap rate from \$250/ton to \$300/ton due to the increased scrap rates worldwide.
+This resulted to a decrease of approximately \$178,000 of the depreciation charge included in the consolidated statement of comprehensive loss for 2018.